Elizabeth Grant (anthropologist): Career

 Grant also worked with historians to examine built environments and the treatment of Australian Indigenous peoples in the colonial era.
 As part of joint research, the myth that a 1500 year old boab tree located near Derby, Western Australia, known as the Boab Prison Tree, Derby was used as a place of incarceration for Aboriginal peoples was dispelled.
 Grant found that the Derby boab tree was never used as an Aboriginal prison, a holding area or as a staging point, and there was no evidence that anyone had ever been imprisoned in the tree.
 An article featuring the Derby boab tree dispelling the fictitious stories was featured in the National Geographic.
 Other historical work included research into the use of chains and restraints in the policing and imprisonment of Australian Aboriginal peoples.

-Grant edited The Handbook of Contemporary Indigenous Architecture (Springer Publishing) co-editing the handbook with prominent scholars, Kelly Greenop from the University of Queensland, Albert Refiti from the Auckland University of Technology and Daniel Glenn, the Principal of Seattle-based, 7 Directions Architecture.
-The Handbook provides the first comprehensive international overview of significant contemporary Indigenous architecture, practice, and discourse, showcasing established, and emerging authors and practitioners from Australia, Aotearoa, New Zealand, the Pacific Islands, Canada, United States and other countries.
+Grant edited The Handbook of Contemporary Indigenous Architecture (Springer Publishing) co-editing it with prominent scholars, Kelly Greenop from the University of Queensland, Albert Refiti from the Auckland University of Technology and Daniel Glenn, the Principal of Seattle-based, 7 Directions Architecture.
+The handbook provides the first comprehensive international overview of significant contemporary Indigenous architecture, practice, and discourse, showcasing established, and emerging authors and practitioners from Australia, Aotearoa, New Zealand, the Pacific Islands, Canada, United States and other countries.
 The foreword for the handbook was written by internationally acclaimed Canadian architect, Douglas Cardinal (Métis, Blackfoot/Kainai Algonquin).

-Grant was a member of the Australian Creative Team (Tristan Wong, Jefa Greenaway, Aaron Puls and Jordyn Milliken) for the 17th Venice Architecture Biennale (originally to be held in 2020), but deferred until 2021 due to the Covid pandemic.
+Grant was a member of the Australian Creative Team (Tristan Wong, Jefa Greenaway, Aaron Puls and Jordyn Milliken) for the 17th Venice Architecture Biennale (originally to be held in 2020), but deferred until 2021 due to the COVID pandemic.
 The exhibit entitled 'In Between' highlights the potential of architecture to build cultural understandings between First Nations Peoples and others with a focus on Australia, Aotearoa New Zealand and other Pacific neighbours, addressing the overarching theme set by Hashim Sarkis titled “How will we live together?”